Most asked questions about bird toys

 Celebrate tiny steps → Even if your bird only touches the toy for a second, praise them.
 Confidence builds slowly.

-💡 Pro tip: Some parrots need weeks or even months before they fully interact with toys.
+Pro tip: Some parrots need weeks or even months before they fully interact with toys.
 Patience and consistency are key.
 Don’t give up, eventually your bird will discover that toys are not just safe, but fun and rewarding!
+Learn step by step process on how to introduce bird toys to your bird.

 3) What bird toys should I start with?